efijoon/Counter-App/README.md

-## For start just run npm start on the project root
+## For start just run 'npm start' on the project root

 The project is on http://localhost:3000